-One of the evaluation issues facing the Angel is whether the business will have a financial or strategic exit.
+One of the evaluation issues facing the investor is whether the business will have a financial or strategic exit.
 Clearly, the financial venture must be able to prove out an entire business model and be able to convincingly demonstrate a capability to produce significant growth in revenue and profit.
 This is in contrast to a strategic venture which must simply show that it is an ideal acquisition for a large corporation.
 While there are a number of attributes which both these ventures must demonstrate, the hurdle for the financial business is significantly higher.

-For a financial investment to have a serious chance of being successful, resulting in an IPO or financial trade sale, it needs to show that it can demonstrate the potential to achieve the following set of attributes:
+For a financial investment to have a serious chance of being successful, resulting in an IPO or financial trade sale, it needs to show that it can demonstrate the potential to achieve the revenue and profit levels to provide a good return on the investment.
+In order to do so it is almost certainly going to have to satisfy some basic high growth potential criteria.
+These include the following;